NIRMIT-GUPTA/election-analysis/analysis.md

 **Support with three specific data points:**
 1. "TVK pulled nearly equally from DMK and AIADMK—this is a true realignment"
 2. "Uniform distribution of vote share in each major region"
-3. "Still, voters made clear choices—victory margins actually increased"
+3. "voters made clear choices."

 #### Secondary Angles
-- **Regional analysis segment:** Show the 10-point geographic spread
+- **Regional analysis segment:** Show the 15-point geographic spread
-- **Urban-rural divide:** Explain the 24% vs 14% difference
-- **Mandate strength segment:** Highlight the margin increases
+- **Mandate strength segment:** Highlight the margins